johandahlberg/PiperWorkshop/tutorial.md

 Writing your first queue script
 -------------------------------

-Start by getting Piper and installing from Github:
+Start by getting Piper and installing from Github (if you did this in the begining, you can skip it now):

     git clone https://github.com/johandahlberg/piper.git
     cd piper